AlexVCaron/mrHARDI/documentation/_cache/README.rst

-Magic Monkey Documentation
+mrHARDI Documentation
 --------------------------

-This directory contains the majority of the documentation for Magic Monkey.
+This directory contains the majority of the documentation for mrHARDI.
 It is a fork of the documentation script from IPython, since the whole application stack is built on traitlets (from IPython).